Abdullah II Al-Sabah

-Sheikh Abdullah II Sabah II Al-Jabir I Al-Sabah (1814 – 1892) (الشيخ عبد الله الثاني صباح الثاني الجابر الصباح) was a cavalry commander in the Military of Kuwait, the fifth ruler of the Sheikhdom of Kuwait (1866 – 1892) and oldest son of the fourth ruler of Kuwait.
-He spent much of his rule dealing with natural disasters, maintaining stability as well as building stronger ties with the Ottoman Empire which supplied the most vital resource in Kuwait, drinking water.
-The first coins minted by Kuwait were issued during his reign.
+Sheikh Abdullah II Sabah II Al-Jabir I Al-Sabah (c.
+1814 – 1892) (الشيخ عبد الله الثاني صباح الثاني الجابر الصباح) was a cavalry commander in the Military of Kuwait and was the fifth ruler of the Sheikhdom of Kuwait from 1866 to 1892.
+The eldest son of the fourth ruler of Kuwait, Sabah II, his reign was marked by efforts to manage natural disasters, maintain stability, and fortify ties with the Ottoman Empire, a key supplier of drinking water for Kuwait.
+Notably, the first coins were minted in Kuwait during his tenure.

 Early life

-Under the orders of his father, on 24 April 1841 Abdullah II signed a one-year naval truce with Samuel Hennell, who spoke on behalf of the British, which expired and was never renewed.
-The truce prohibited Kuwait from undertaking any form of maritime offense as well as giving all mediation efforts in maritime disputes over to the British Empire.
+On his father's orders, Abdullah II signed, on 24 April 1841, a one-year naval truce with Samuel Hennell, who spoke on behalf of the British.
+The truce, which was never renewed upon expiry, prohibited Kuwait from undertaking any form of maritime offense as well as handing over all mediation efforts in maritime disputes to the British Empire.

 Reign

-Abdullah ruled from November 1866 to 1892, inheriting a state that had undergone a century long increase in merchant marine and navy traffic with stable governance partly due to British support.
-Upon becoming ruler, he quickly pivoted towards the Ottoman Empire and away from the British.
-He also negotiated with the Al Saud family to maintain power.
-Throughout his reign he rebuffed requests from the British Commissioner, Lewis Pelly, speaking on behalf of the British Empire, to rise up against the Ottomans.
-He was considered a modest man with simple tastes.
+Assuming power from November 1866 to 1892, Abdullah inherited a Sheikhdom experiencing a century of growth in merchant and naval activity, largely stabilized through British support.
+As ruler, he shifted alliances towards the Ottoman Empire, distancing from British influence while negotiating with the Al Saud family for power retention.
+Throughout his reign he rebuffed requests from the British Commissioner, Lewis Pelly, speaking on behalf of the British Empire, to oppose the Ottomans.
+Known for his modesty and simplicity, Abdullah’s leadership marked a strategic transition in regional allegiances.

 A great deal of this approval hinged on his relief work during natural disasters.
 In 1868 a great famine struck and he worked to bring an end to the rampant starvation.
 In September 1871 disaster struck again, this time in the maritime industry of Kuwait.
 Hundreds of Kuwaiti pearling vessels were sunk along with their crews due to extremely high waves.
 Historians are split on whether this was due to great storms in the Indian Ocean or caused by the eruption of Bushehr.

 In 1886–87, under Abdullah II, Kuwait began minting coins in copper due to the lack of Indian rupees circulating in the local economy.

 Abdullah sided with the Jabir bin Mardaw, Emir of Khorramshar during the Basra and Muhamarrah conflict with the Al-Nasser tribe under his reign, and helped him consolidate power in the region.

-Due to his allegiance to the Ottoman Empire, in 1871, Midhat Pasha gave him the title Kaymakam which means provincial sub-governor.
+In 1871, in recognition of his significant contributions to the Al-Ahsa expedition, or the Ottoman conquest of Al-Ahsa, Midhat Pasha bestowed him with the honorific title of Kaymakam, signifying a provincial sub-governor.